~ / ..

 Hit Counters

-Someone, somewhere, who did have a bit of programming knowledge would whip up a script that would
+Someone, somewhere, who did have a bit of programming knowledge and access to a server would whip up a script that would

 Every time the page loaded, the counter went up by one - now you could know if people were visiting your site!
 More sophisticated Hit Counters would attempt to distinguish “Visits” (usually by counting unique IP addresses) from simple page loads, and keep daily and/or weekly tallies.
 These gave early webmasters a rough general sense of if their site was getting traffic.